shahin-m-hashim/react-hybrid-form/README.md

 4. Extremely Light Weight

-   - Other Libraries: Libraries like Formik and React Hook Form can be hefty, often exceeding hundreds of kilobytes.
+   - Other Libraries: Libraries like Formik, React Hook Form, Redux form ...etc can be hefty, often exceeding hundreds and thousands of kilobytes.

-   - This Library: Coming in at an ultra-light 81.7 KB, it's designed to provide many features without the bloat, ensuring fast loading times and better performance for your app.
+   - This Library: Coming in at an ultra-light 70 KB, it's designed to provide many features without the bloat, ensuring fast loading times and better performance for your app.

 # Installation